ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 p:
 :   Domain Owner Assessment Policy (plain-text; **RECOMMENDED** for policy
     records).
-Indicates the message handling preference of the Domain Owner or PSO for mail using its domain but not passing DMARC verification.
+Indicates the message handling preference of the Domain Owner or PSO for mail using its domain but not passing DMARC validation.
     The policy applies to the domain queried and to subdomains, unless the subdomain policy is explicitly described using the "sp" or "np" tags.
     If this tag is not present in an otherwise syntactically valid DMARC